Victorious-Life-Church/victorious-life/index.md

     <img src="{{ '/images/service.jpg' | relative_url }}" />
 </div>

 We have simple but powerful worship where we enjoy making God smile.
 Our pastor's wife usually shares some adventure of the past week and a few prayer points to focus on.
 We encourage generosity in giving and faithfulness in His tithing.
-We celebate communion regularly, to remember the life of Jesus.
+We celebate communion regularly, to remember the death  of Jesus.
 Our pastor shares practical, applicable, and transparent messages that will challenge us to continue our pursue after God.
 At the end of each service there is an opportunity for prayer.
 We usually end with a few stories in the lobby between meeting new friends.
 We hope you get a chance to experience this wonderful church.